shiblon/entroq/README.md

 A task queue with strong competing-consumer semantics and transactional updates.

-Pronounced "Entro-Q", as in the letter than comes after "Entro-P".
+Pronounced "Entro-Q" ("Entro-Queue"), as in the letter than comes after "Entro-P".
 We aim to take the next step away from parallel systems chaos.
 It is also the descendent of `github.com/shiblon/taskstore`, an earlier and less robust attempt at the same idea.

 It is designed to be as simple and modular as possible, doing one thing well.
 It is not a pubsub system, a database, or a generic RPC mechanism.
 It is only a